ecomomichorse/ecomomichorse.github.io/README.md

 **What the client needs:**
 - A GitHub account (free) — https://github.com/signup
-- A Vercel account (free) — can sign up using the same GitHub account in the same step
+- A Vercel account (free) — Sign up using the same GitHub account in the same step

 **Steps:**